rapidsai/cudf/python/dask_cudf/README.md

 ## Install

-See the [RAPIDS install page](https://docs.rapids.ai/install) for the most up-to-date information and commands for installing cuDF and other RAPIDS packages.
+See the [RAPIDS install page](https://docs.rapids.ai/install) for the most up-to-date information and commands for installing Dask cuDF and other RAPIDS packages.

 ## Resources